TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

 =======  ========================================================================
 Option   Description
 =======  ========================================================================
 FILE     A reference to a file relative to PATH\_site.
-Until TYPO3 4.5 the file
-         size had to be less than 100 KB; in newer versions this limitation was dropped.

-         Since TYPO3 6.2 also paths *relative to the including file* can be passed to INCLUDE_TYPOSCRIPT, if the inclusion is called from inside a file.
+         Also paths *relative to the including file* can be passed to INCLUDE_TYPOSCRIPT, if the inclusion is called from inside a file.
 These paths start with "./" or "../".
 The "./" is needed to distinguish them from paths relative to PATH_SITE.
 This mechanism